syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

  **Step 1:**

- Now add the exported theme project as an assembly (.dll) from the release folder of the export theme project into the WPF project.
+ Now add the exported theme project as an assembly (.dll) from the `Release` folder of the export theme project into the WPF project.

  ![Add reference for the Theme Export Project](ThemeStudio_images/ThemeStudio-Reference-1.png)